This article was revised in July 2021 to include the most updated information.

 Lately, in the world of cryptocurrency, there have been a few camps of people inquiring into it all:

-- They heard about Bitcoin years ago and chalked it up as cool tech, but either didn’t have enough faith in it at the time or just forgot about it.
+- Many people have heard about Bitcoin in the past and dismissed it as “interesting technology,” but they either didn’t have enough confidence in it at the time or simply forgot about it.

-- After a gathering with family or friends, they heard about the massive price fluctuations with Bitcoin and wanted to see what all this commotion is about.
+- Following a get-together with family or friends, they learned about the enormous price changes associated with Bitcoin and decided to investigate what all the fuss was about.

-- There’s someone in their office who’s mood depends on which coin is gaining momentum or losing traction that day, and doesn’t really talk about much else, and they want to understand what’s going on in their mind.
+- There’s someone in their office whose mood is determined by which coin is gaining or losing traction on any given day, and they want to know what’s going on in their head.

 No matter your motivation for getting started with cryptocurrency, you’ll learn a lot from this article and will be able to easily purchase your first cryptocurrency of choice, learn how to do your research when choosing coins other than those coins offered on Coinbase, and storing your coins properly.